cyberdome80/Windows-Threat-Hunting-Lab/README.md

 *   **MITRE ATT&CK Mapping:** T1003.001 — OS Credential Dumping: LSASS Memory

 #### 📝 Use Case Introduction
 When an attacker gains initial access to a single computer, they are usually trapped inside a standard user account with limited permissions.
-To take over the entire corporate network, the attacker needs administrative passwords to log into other systems [3.3].
+To take over the entire corporate network, the attacker needs administrative passwords to log into other systems.

-In this phase, the attacker targets a core Windows security program called **LSASS** (`lsass.exe`), which manages active user sessions and temporarily holds encrypted login keys inside the computer's running memory (RAM) [3.3].
-By copying everything out of this program's memory space and saving it into a hidden file, the attacker creates a permanent snapshot of the system's active passwords [3.3].
-This file can then be stolen and unlocked offline, giving the threat actor the administrative credentials needed to compromise the rest of the enterprise network [3.3].
+In this phase, the attacker targets a core Windows security program called **LSASS** (`lsass.exe`), which manages active user sessions and temporarily holds encrypted login keys inside the computer's running memory (RAM).
+By copying everything out of this program's memory space and saving it into a hidden file, the attacker creates a permanent snapshot of the system's active passwords.
+This file can then be stolen and unlocked offline, giving the threat actor the administrative credentials needed to compromise the rest of the enterprise network.

 ---